mykaadev/NsSpyglass/README.md

 ## 🛠️ Installation
 1. Clone or download this repository.
 2. Copy the `NsSpyglass` folder into your project's `Plugins` directory.
+Create the `Plugins` folder if it does not exist.
-3. Generate project files and enable the plugin.
+3. Regenerate your project files so the engine can find the new plugin.
+4. Open the Unreal Editor and enable **NsSpyglass** under `Edit` → `Plugins` then restart the editor.

 ## 🚀 Getting Started
 Launch your Unreal Engine editor and navigate to `Window` → `Spyglass` → `Plugin Dependency Viewer`.
 Start exploring your project by dragging nodes, zooming and hovering for details.

+## 📖 Documentation
+Detailed setup and usage instructions are available in the [Docs/SetupAndUsage.md](Docs/SetupAndUsage.md) guide.
+This guide explains how to install the plugin, navigate the viewer and understand the dependency graph.
+Tutorial videos are also linked for visual walkthroughs.

 <!-- GH_ONLY_START -->
 ## ❤️ Credits